-1. Act as a clearinghouse for internship (excluding student teachers and paralegal students).
-In this role the Career Services Center will aid students in obtaining internships, direct organizations, agencies and businesses to the appropriate faculty member, and contact faculty when internships are requested by students and outside organizations.

-2. The Career Services Center will also develop sample agreements and internship contracts as templates for faculty offering internships.
+- 1. Act as a clearinghouse for internship (excluding student teachers-and paralegal students).
+In this role the Career Services Center will aid students in obtaining internships, and will direct organizations direct organizations, agencies and businesses to the appropriate faculty member, and contact faculty when internships are requested by students and outside organizations. - 2.
+The Career Services Center will also develop sample agreements and internship contracts as templates for faculty offering internships.
 The responsibility for supervising the internship, including all academic requirements and grading, will remain with the faculty member and cannot be the responsibility of the Office of Career Services.